 How and Why We Travel – Travel Style

 It’s all about romance, baby!
 Sometimes it’s just the two of us exploring.
 Sometimes we’re with family or meeting up with friends or family.
 Some adventures are wildly unique like bareboat sailing in the Greek islands and others are more “normal” like relaxing at a beach resort in Mexico or a weekend in the Colorado mountains.
 Some require detailed planning like our trip to Thailand and Cambodia for 5+ weeks with 6 flights and 10 different lodgings including sailing, diving and an elephant sanctuary.
 Other trips require practically no planning like a Caribbean cruise.
-We also really enjoy home exchanges to interesting corners of the globe.
+We also really enjoy home exchanges to interesting corners of the globe and planned one with 12 consecutive exchanges “down under”.
 Road trips are great fun, too – within colorful Colorado or across the country.

 We’re easygoing, relaxed and nice.
 Honest!
 There are often challenges and random glitches that occur when you travel, so letting those ruin the day makes no sense.
 Yes, we love it when everything goes as planned, flights are on time and the lodging is as promised, but if not, we won’t be the ones shouting at the staff and threatening to call our attorney (Sheila actually dated THAT guy).